slice-so/hooks/README.md

 <!--
 TODO:
-- add IERC165 supportInterface to all slice hooks interfaces
-- fix licenses
 - document all contracts well with comments
 - add base tests that apply by default to all strategies, products and